 CONNECTION: To interrupt the vehicle's starter circuit, the starter wire must be located, identified and cut.
 Cutting the vehicle's starter wire will result in two sides- the "ignition switch" side and the "starter solenoid" side.
 It is recommended that this connection be made as close to the ignition switch as possible.
 Use a voltmeter, not a test light, to find the correct wire, which is the wire from the ignition switch to the starter solenoid.
 Linkage rod connecting the two parts together.
 Electrical part of the Ignition Switch.
+Mechanical part of the ignition switch, which is the ignition key cylinder.
 The starter wire will read Positive 12 Volts only when ignition key is in "start" position (cranking the engine).
 Cut this wire at a suitable location.
 Confirm that this is the correct wire by turning the ignition switch to the "start" position.
 The starter should not engage.
 Connect the starter disable socket's Red wire to the ignition switch side.
 Connect the starter disable socket's White wire to the starter solenoid side.
 Be sure that good, solid electrical connections are made as this generally is a high amperage circuit.